 After all of the work and love you have devoted to your service dog, it is absolutely imperative that you provide them with care they need to be able to do their jobs to the best of their ability.

-This is where a remote veterinary service like Airvet can really come in handy.
-With the Airvet app, a licensed veterinarian is just a few taps away, and you can not only get your questions answered and have your service animal evaluated remotely, but you can even bring your pet into an office as needed with local networking.
+This is where virtual veterinary care like Airvet can really come in handy.
+With the Airvet app, a licensed veterinarian is just a few taps away to help you get your questions answered.

 More articles and news